riyadattani/CV/README.md

 ## Riya Dattani

-An intellectually-curious and energetic coding student geared to work in the technology industry and extend my programming knowledge.
+I am an intellectually-curious and energetic coding student geared to work in the technology industry and extend my programming knowledge.

 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.